 - The agreement will also provide details on how to activate other benefits of the grant such as support for travel for young scientists to attend international scientific meetings, and support for publishing in Open Access journals.

 - Grant holders must submit a final report within one year from the date of the last purchase.

 - TWAS Research Grant applications can now be submitted online by clicking on the “Apply Now” link at the bottom of this page.

-- Please note that a researcher may only submit one application at a time and for only one kind of grant (as an individual applicant, as a research unit or COMSTECH).
+- Please note that a researcher may only submit one application at a time and for only one kind of grant (as an individual applicant, as a research unit, COMSTECH or the OWSD Early Career Women Scientists (ECWS) Fellowship).
 Applicants cannot apply for other TWAS programmes i.e. Postdoctoral, Visiting Scholar and Visiting Researcher programme within the same year in order to be present in their home country throughout the duration of the grant.